dwalker109/cloudpoint/README.md

   you lose your console or memory card, there is no other way to recover your saves).
 - Auto sync when you pick up your console for a play session, auto sync again when you finish.
 This will avoid any need to resolve conflicts.
+- Saves and/or extdata for a game can be disabled from the Titles screen (press **L**).
+Disabling auto sync for titles you aren't currently playing will speed auto sync up a great deal. you can still sync and title manually by highlighting it and pressing **A**.

 ## FAQ